elastic/crawler/config/README.md

 # Config files

 ## `elasticsearch.yml`
 This configuration file determines the base connection settings to an Elasticsearch instance.
-This is applied to all crawlers, unless the crawler specifies a different connection configuration.
+These values can be overridden by crawl config values.

 ## `crawlers/{crawler-name}.yml`
-The files in the `crawlers` directory are for configuring crawlers.
-Each file can be run as a single crawler using the CLI.
+The files in the `crawlers` directory are for configuring crawls.
+Each config file can be run a crawl using the CLI.
 Elasticsearch connection settings are optional in these files.
 If they are present, they will override the `elasticsearch.yml` settings for that specific crawler only.

 ## Load order